 The worst part about enamel erosion is that it is impossible to reverse, meaning once it’s gone it will never grow back.
 While eroded enamel can be treated artificially, it is best to protect enamel and make it last a lifetime.

 Otherwise, expensive filling procedures will be the only option for ensuring the quality of dental health and a great looking smile.

 We are always here to help in guiding you on making the best choices for your tooth enamel and oral health.
 Give us a call and let us help you in making the right decision, and giving you all the information you need to keep your teeth and enamel in good shape.

 Call (949) 855-0176 today to reach Nicole E. Kuske, DDS for more preventive dentistry tips.

-Check out what others are saying about our dental services on Yelp: Preventative Dentistry in Mission Viejo, CA.
+Check out what others are saying about our dental services on Yelp: Preventative Dentistry in Lake Forest, CA.

 Preventive dentistry is encouraged for all adults to help them reduce the risk of oral health, functional, or cosmetic concerns developing.
 However, the benefits of preventive dentistry are more extensive than you may believe.
 This review discusses the reasons why preventive dentistry is vital for long-term oral health.The benefits of preventive dentistry include the early…